sql-machine-learning/fluid/doc/design.md

 We want to define the function `fluid.step`, which writes the above YAML file to standard output.

-A Task could also include inputs, like parameters of a function, and outputs, like return values of a funciton.
+A Task could also include inputs, like parameters of a function, and outputs, like return values of a function.
 We will go over them later.

 ### TaskRun